 These 10 fellows from community-based nonprofits spent one week in Washington, D.C., in early October learning from each other, promoting their disaster recovery projects to peers and funders, and speaking at and attending the 2018 Feedback Summit.

-The Disaster Recovery Network at GlobalGiving funded the fellowship to foster collaboration and community feedback in disaster recovery projects around the world.
+The Disaster Recovery Team at GlobalGiving funded the fellowship to foster collaboration and community feedback in disaster recovery projects around the world.

-The Disaster Recovery Network at GlobalGiving is pioneering a model of effective, community-led relief and recovery through locally focused grants, information exchange, and training programs.
+The Disaster Recovery Team at GlobalGiving is pioneering a model of effective, community-led relief and recovery through locally focused grants, information exchange, and training programs.

 During the Feedback Summit, fellows shared the innovative ways they collect feedback from the people they serve and learned new ways to integrate feedback into their everyday work.